 We’ve spoken and emailed with many people through our free travel rewards coaching program and so many are astounded when they hear the deals you can get by using British Airways Avios points on actual American Airlines and US Airways flights.
-The same holds true for Alaska Airlines flights, but for simplicity we’ll focus on American Airlines and US Airways flights in this article.
+The same holds true for Alaska Airlines flights, which has a huge network in the western part of the US, but for simplicity we’ll focus on American Airlines and US Airways flights in this article.

 This is one of the great secrets of the entire travel rewards concept, but it is hard to wrap your mind around if this is your first time hearing about it: You can easily earn British Airways Avios points, which reside in your British Airways Executive Club account.
 You can then log into your BA account to access your points and book flights on American Airlines and US Airways.